john-goldsmith/tech-prep/README.md

 An instant in time chosen as the origin of a particular era.
 The "epoch" then serves as a reference point from which time is measured.
 Time measurement units are counted from the epoch so that the date and time of events can be specified unambiguously.

 January 1, 1970

+### Duck Typing
+Duck typing is only concerned with ensuring that objects behave as demanded of them in a given context, rather than ensuring that they are of a specific type.
+Instead of specifying types formally, duck typing practices rely on documentation, clear code, and testing to ensure correct use

+---

 ### Regex